Want access to our VIP Vault?

 Read Stories Together to Build Empathy and Kindness

-And the benefits of gratitude can be seen just as clearly in the lives of children.
-A 2019 entry in the Journal of Happiness Studies found a positive correlation between gratitude and happiness in kids as young as five years old.
-Many studies in the last few decades have also shown that continuing to cultivate and experience gratitude through the school years improves kids’ and teens’ ability to empathize with others, as well as their overall sense of satisfaction.
+And sharing this knowledge with our children can be a priceless life lesson.
+As contributor Penny Sebring reports, a 2019 entry in the Journal of Happiness Studies found a positive correlation between gratitude and happiness in children as young as five years old.
+Numerous other studies have also found that gratitude can improve children’s and teens’ empathy and overall sense of satisfaction.

 Cultivate Kindness by Supporting a Great Cause

-Helping out will make your child proud and teach them they can take positive actions to help the world, a very empowering realization.
+You can help your family build emotional intelligence and cultivate thankfulness by engaging in an act of kindness together.
+Helping out a good cause will make your child proud and teach them they can take positive actions to make the world better, a very empowering realization.

 Slow Down and Cook Together

-Our Read with Me Recipes provide quick, easy recipes to make with small kids—in a printable format that’s specially designed to help them develop print awareness and reading skills.
+Our Read With Me Recipes for Kids provide quick, easy recipes to make with small kids—in a printable format that’s specially designed to help them develop print awareness and reading skills.
 Try it out with our roasted pumpkin seed recipe, maybe with the seeds from a pie pumpkin!

 Put in Quality Time Doing a Fun Learning Activity